rangle/angular-ssr/README.md

 1. If you want to generate prerendered documents as part of your application build, run a normal `ng build`, and then invoke `ng-render` from `node_modules/.bin`.
 I should emphasize that this is the simplest use of angular-ssr, but also the least flexible and the most prone to errors.
 So if you encounter exceptions because you have some unsual configs or webpack settings, please try one of the other options below.
 But if you are using `ng-render`, it will result in several steps being taken:
 	* It will use `tsconfig.json`, `webpack.server.config.js` or `webpack.config.js` and some other configuration elements to compile your application to a temporary directory and load the resulting JavaScript code into memory.
 	* It will query your router configuration and collect all your application routes into a flattened array (eg. `/`, `/foo`, `/bar`)
+		* Note that your application should not be using the hash location strategy if you wish to do server-side rendering.
+Otherwise this will generate a directory structure containing `#` as part of the path and this is probably not what you want.
+Just use the regular location strategy instead of `useHash` or `HashLocationStrategy`.
 	* For each of the discovered routes, it will instantiate your application and render that route to a static `.html` file in `dist` (or, if you specified an alternate output directory using `--output`, it will write the files there).
 It instantiates the application using the existing `dist/index.html` file that was produced as part of your normal application build as a template.
 The pre-rendered content will be inserted into that template and written out as a new `.html` file based on the route: e.g., `/foo/index.html`.
-	* The drawback to this approach is that the content is generated at build time, so if your routes contain some dynamic data that needs to be rendered on the server, you will instead need to [write a simple HTTP server using express and koa and do on-demand server-side rendering](#on-demand-server-side-rendering-and-caching).
+	* The drawback to this approach is that the content is generated at build time, **so if your routes contain some dynamic data that needs to be rendered on the server**, you will instead need to [write a simple HTTP server using express and koa and do on-demand server-side rendering](#on-demand-server-side-rendering-and-caching).
 2. If your application doesn't work with `ng-render` due to some unusual webpack configuration, that's alright.
 It just means that you will have to build a separate webpack program output: either a NodeJS HTTP server, or a NodeJS application whose sole purpose is to do prerendering.
 You will follow these rough steps:
 	* Install `angular-ssr` as a dependency: `npm install angular-ssr --save`
 	* If you already have multiple webpack configs (one for server and one for client), then you can skip down to the next section and begin writing code to interface with `angular-ssr`.